wazootech/worlds/docs/README.md

 ## Executive Summary

+> [!IMPORTANT]
+> **Status: Alpha.** The current implementation provides a robust "Hybrid
+> Statements Store" using SQLite and Oxigraph.
+Some features described below
+> (Vector Search, AISDK Tools) are currently in active development.

 **Worlds API™** is an edge-compatible infrastructure layer designed to provide AI agents with "long-term memory" and reasoning capabilities.
 Unlike vector-only RAG systems, Worlds API utilizes **RDF (Resource Description Framework)** and